Rishabh404/Data-Engineering-with-Google-Cloud/README.md

 This professional certificate also incorporates hands-on labs using Qwiklabs platform.

 These hands on components will let you apply the skills you learn.
 Projects incorporate Google Cloud Platform products, used within Qwiklabs.
-You will gain practical hands-on experience with the concepts explained throughout the modules.
+This will help me gain practical hands-on experience with the concepts explained throughout the modules.